esi-neuroscience/acme/doc/source/userguide.rst

     ----> 2     return (x + y) * z
     TypeError: unsupported operand type(s) for *: 'int' and 'NoneType'

-In addition, the automatically generated argument distribution to user-provided functions can be tested via the `dryrun` keyword.
-This permits to test-drive ACME's automatically generated argument lists prior to the actual concurrent computation, e.g.,
+In addition, ACME can be used to estimate memory consumption as well as runtime of worker jobs *before* actually launching a full concurrent compute run.
+This functionality permits to get a (rough) estimate of resource requirements for queuing systems and it allows test-drive ACME's automatically generated argument lists prior to the actual concurrent computation.
+For instance,

 .. code-block:: python